InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/03-hosting/index.rst

 Application Events
 ==================

-Any application may require initialization at the start and deinitialization in the end of app execution.
+Some applications may require initialization at the start and deinitialization in the end of app execution.
 First this implies that app may have pre-defined settings, for instance allocation of particular resources, data migration, cache pre-filling and so on.
 Second, at the stage of deinitialization, a reverse process take place, that is disposing allocated resources.
 Both stages are optional and depend on app logic and resources it manipulates.